wso2/ansible-apim/README.md

 ### Instructions

 **Install & Start Ansible**
-The easiest way to install Ansible on a Debian or Ubuntu system is to use the official apt package.
+Before install Ansible, we want to check python is available or not.
+If it is not available then install the python.The easiest way to install Ansible on a Debian or Ubuntu system is to use the official apt package.

         sudo apt-add-repository -y ppa:ansible/ansible
         sudo apt-get update